turbot/steampipe-plugin-aws/docs/tables/aws_elasticsearch_domain.md

 # Table: aws_elasticsearch_domain

-Amazon ES is a managed service that helps to deploy,operate,scale Elasticsearch clusters in the AWS Cloud.
-ES domain is synonymous with an Elasticsearch cluster.
+Amazon ES is a managed service that helps to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud.
+Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify.

 ## Example